itsTrenzen/TicTacToe/README.md

 # TicTacToe
-Currently it's only playable with two players on one device
+Currently it's only playable with two players on one device.